Tuesday, August 8, 2017

 I think he was a little pissed because he didn’t even want to get a replacement one.
 The poor, sugar-loving boy must be losing his edge.

-Because Ana and Magnus hadn’t eaten a three course lunch they were getting a little peckish, so we walked back to our bikes and started riding back to the hotel.
+Because Ana and Magnus hadn’t eaten a three course lunch like Stella and I, they were getting a little peckish, so we walked back to our bikes and started riding back to the hotel.
 We stopped at one of the riverside restaurants and sat down for drinks.
 As we sat there discussing plans for the rest of our trip, we could hear the sounds of a bad lounge singer, and we looked up the river to see this weathered beast of a boat slowly passing by.
 On the top deck was a live band and half a dozen tables full of people eating dinner, laughing, drinking and having a grand old time.
 How could we have missed the booze cruise??
 We added this to the list of things to do the next time we found ourselves in Hoi An.

 One of the tasks we have to do when we get home is to write an album worth of original songs all about backpacking in SE Asia.
 We’ve been slowly adding to our base material, and tonight we came up with some lyrics for a song called, “No Mo Pho”, which is a great addition to our current roster of songs that includes “Tuk Tukking It”, “Frog Porridge”, “Asian Ass Sweats”, “Hot Duck Eggs”, “Bad English Signs”, and “Spitballing Cheechucks”.
 It is going to be friggin epic.

 After the beers in the market and the beers at the restaurant I was feeling a little buzzed when we arrived back at the hotel room.
 I thought it would be a good idea to wind up Magnus’s toy bird and see how she flew in the hotel room.
 So I wound it up to maximum, released it, and it flapped all the way around the room and made a textbook landing right in Ana’s hair.
 It was all pretty funny at first, because the bird hanging off her hair made her look like she was getting ready for a fancy English wedding, but then I walked over to see how it was so firmly lodged in place and noticed that those twisted elastics had buried themselves into her bun and were completely wound up with hair.
 I laughed nervously.
 She said what?
 I said I think we have a little problem.
 When I mentioned getting my credit card knife she immediately grasped the gravity of the situation and said there was no damn way I was going to cut it out.
-So I started taking the bird apart, removing the wings and tail feathers, until all I was left with was a wad of elastic buried in her hair.
+So I started taking the bird apart, removing the wings and tail feathers, until all I was left with was a wad of elastic buried in her hair and a bunch of bird parts lying on the floor.
 I started yanking on it and she started screaming and I yanked harder and finally it somehow unspun and released itself.
 I was a hero!